Frequently Asked Questions for Notary in California

 Do you have a notary that visit Jails or Detention Facilities?

-We do visit jails, prisons, and detention facilities very often.
-We are familiar with the process.
-We can print out scanned documents, have them signed within the facility and returned promptly.
-You are also welcome to meet us at the detention facility with the documents.
-Schedule online here or visit the contact us page and shoot us a message for urgent signings.
+We frequently visit jails, prisons, and detention facilities and are familiar with the process.
+We can print out scanned documents, have them signed within the facility, and promptly return them to you.
+Alternatively, you are welcome to meet us at the detention facility with the documents.
+To schedule a visit, you can book online or visit the ‘contact us’ page and send us a message for urgent signings.

 How does a jail notary appointment process work?